 This is further emphasized in the following scripture: “He was in the world, and the world was made by him, and the world knew him not.
 He came unto his own, and his own received him not.”
 [John 1:10-12] People were too blind to acknowledge His presence as the Son of God.

 Is God Actually Mysterious?

 Yes and no. Yes, because He is God and He has no equal.
 He is omnipotent and omniscient.
-No one is capable of challenging His abilities at any sphere of existence.
-When He relates with His creation, He comes down to their level and displays His splendor.
+No one is capable of challenging His abilities in any sphere of existence.
+When He relates with His creation, He comes down to their level and displays His splendour.

 God has revealed His blueprint of creation in the scriptures but they were sealed in the Bible from the beginning; the seals are now being opened and we are partakers of these revealed divine mysteries.
 They are so beautiful that we are just beginning to scratch the surface!

 “In a dream, in a vision of the night, when deep sleep comes on men, while they take their rest on their beds; Then he makes his secrets clear to men so that they are full of fear at what they see;” [Job 33:15-16 BBE].

 It is the glory of God to conceal a thing: but the honor of kings is to search out a matter.”
 [Proverbs 25:2]

 Contemporary English Version says this way, “God is praised for being mysterious; rulers are praised for explaining mysteries.”

 Again, Paul explained this, “To whom God would make known what is the riches of the glory of this mystery among the Gentiles; which is Christ in you, the hope of glory:” [Colossians 1:27]

 We can see from these few scriptures that God is actually making something out of us and He wants us to know this truth.
 He is birthing Himself in us, “God would make known what is the riches of the glory of this mystery …. which is Christ in you.”